The Soap Myth: Historical references

-Foremost among the play's historical inspirations is the evidence that the Nazi regime had a program at the Danzig Anatomic Institute in 1944 to develop a process for the mass-production of soap from the fat of Jews being slaughtered in Nazi extermination camps, and produced soap in small quantities at a nearby concentration camp.
-The material in the Nuremberg Trial scenes in the play use as dialogue actual testimony given by British prisoners of war and by Nazis at the historical trials about the development of an industrial process for producing soap from human bodies at the Danzig Anatomic Institute, the production of such soap on a small-scale basis at Stutthof concentration camp, and the actual use of this soap by Nazi personnel.
-In a dramatic moment, the players re-enact testimony from the Nuremberg Trials, including this recipe:

-"5 kilos of human fat are mixed with 10 liters of water and 500 or 1,000 grams of caustic soda.
+The Soap Myth is primarily inspired by evidence of the Nazi regime developing a process for the mass-production of soap from the fat of Jews slaughtered in Nazi extermination camps at the Danzig Anatomic Institute in 1944.
+The play's Nuremberg trials scenes use dialogue from testimonies given by British prisoners of war.
+The scenes contained Nazi statements regarding the development of an industrial process for producing soap from human bodies, the production of such soap at Stutthof concentration camp, and use of this soap by Nazi personnel.
+Within these testimonies, the play includes a recipe for the production of the soap:"5 kilos of human fat are mixed with 10 liters of water and 500 or 1,000 grams of caustic soda.
 All this is boiled 2 or 3 hours and then cooled.
 The soap floats to the surface while the water and other sediment remain at the bottom.
 A bit of salt and soda is added to this mixture.
 Then fresh water is added and the mixture again boiled 2 or 3 hours.
-After having cooled, the soap is poured into molds."Holocaust historian Robert Melvin Spector concludes that the Nazis "did indeed use human fat for the making of soap at Stutthof," albeit in limited quantity.
+After having cooled, the soap is poured into molds."Holocaust historian Robert Melvin Spector concluded that the Nazis "did indeed use human fat for the making of soap at Stutthof," albeit in limited quantity.

-Although The Soap Myth is a work of fiction, it is, in the words of the program, "inspired by real people and real events as well as an article written by Josh Rolnick in Moment magazine profiling Holocaust survivor Morris Spitzer."
+While The Soap Myth is a work of fiction, it is "inspired by real people and real events as well as an article written by Josh Rolnick in Moment magazine profiling Holocaust survivor Morris Spitzer."